 The file naming script editor is used to manage the file naming scripts available for use by Picard.
 Each script has a title that will show up in the script selection box, and all listed scripts can be edited by the user.

 The editor screen has the following sections:

 Select the file naming script to use

 This option allows the user to select the file naming script to use from the list of scripts available.
-The selected script will show up in the editing section, where it can be modified if it is a user-defined script.
+The selected script will show up in the editing section, where it can be modified if required.

 The title assigned to the currently selected script.
-This can be modified if the script is a user-defined script.
+This can be modified if required.

 Below the title is an edit box section containing the formatting string of the selected script.
 This tells Picard what the new name of the file and its containing directories should be in terms of various metadata values.
 The formatting string is generally referred to as a “file naming script”, and is in Picard’s scripting language.